YOUR WELLBEING TEAM

 The key role of the secondary school nurse is to support health promotion and primary prevention in secondary schools.
 Through identifying and building on existing school initiatives and providing appropriate preventative health care, secondary school nurses assist schools to better support the health and wellbeing needs of their students.

 small group work focussing on health related discussion and information

 advice and referral to assist young people in making healthy life style choices.

-Our qualified Registered Nurse Cassie has experience working with young people and families who may have general health and/or mental wellbeing issues.
-Cassie can provide confidential advice regarding student health to students and their families and may refer students to medical agencies or alternative sources on support.
+Our qualified Registered Nurse Antoinette Tippett has experience working with young people and families who may have general health and/or mental wellbeing issues.
+Antoinette can provide confidential advice regarding student health to students and their families and may refer students to medical agencies or alternative sources on support.
 The School Nurse is at Robinvale College on Tuesdays and Wednesdays.

 In partnership with Murray PHN and the Mental Health Commissioned Services funding, psychologists provide individual counselling support to assist with issues such as anxiety, stress, motivation, self esteem, social issues, family difficulties, mental health issues, learning problems and grief.
 Access to counselling is easy and discreet for students and will help them to identify problems, think clearly about what is happening and what they want to happen, and ultimately develop an effective plan of action to resolve the situation.

 Currently, Robinvale College has developed a partnership with medical clinic Tristar, where we have access to doctor and mental health clinician who consult at the school on a Thursday.
 In 2018, we are excited to unveil the Doctors in Schools program, which will see Robinvale College have a dedicated Doctor located in purpose built consulting rooms one day per week for secondary school students.

 Robinvale College have access to DET support staff which provides access to a range of allied health services and social and psychological support.